Coming from Producer-Director Arnold Leibovit, producer of The Puppetoon Movie ~ Volume 1 (2015),

 THE NEED FOR FUNDING

-The Puppetoon Movie ~ Volume 1 Blu-ray & DVD, this ambitious second volume preservation requires outside funding sources such as this.
+The Puppetoon Movie ~ Volume 1 Blu-ray & DVD, Volume 2 is an ambitious effort requiring outside funding.

-ground breaking Puppetoons to be seen and appreciated for the first time and for generations to come.
+ground-breaking Puppetoons to be seen and appreciated for the first time in generations.

 - DVD Savant, World Cinema Paradise,